 Ensure that the infected cells are green under the fluorescent microscope, and that cells on a control non-infected well treated with puromycin are all dead before proceeding to Step 4.

-Seeding cells for dual-luciferase reporter assay
+Seeding cells for transfection of dual-luciferase reporter

 NOTE: A test transfection should be done to determine the optimal seeding density for each new cell line.

-Add 400 µL of puromycin-containing complete growth media to empty wells on 24-well plates.

 Trypsinize each well from Step 3.9 and transfer roughly 1 x 105 cells into wells at the corresponding position on the new 24-well plate as follows.